Leo-Corporation/LeoCorpLibrary-Web/documentation/Install-LeoCorpLibrary.md

 1. In Solution Explorer, right click to the project where you wanna add LeoCorpLibrary.

-2. Click on the menu "Manage NuGet Packages"
+2. Click on the "Manage NuGet Packages" menu.

 ![Package Nuget](https://raw.githubusercontent.com/Leo-Corporation/LeoCorp-Docs/master/Documentation/Images/LeoCorpLibrary/Annotation%202020-05-08%20135109.png)

-3. A new tab has opened: make sure that your are in the "Browse" tab, and search "LeoCorpLibrary", and click on the first result
+3. A new tab has opened: make sure that your are in the "Browse" tab, and search "LeoCorpLibrary", and then, click on the first result.

 ![Rechercher le package NuGet](https://raw.githubusercontent.com/Leo-Corporation/LeoCorp-Docs/master/Documentation/Images/LeoCorpLibrary/Annotation%202020-05-08%20135455.png)

-4. On the right, a panel opened: it shows all the informations of the package.
+4. On the right, a panel opened: it shows all the informations about the package.
 Click on the "Install" button.

 ![Installer](https://raw.githubusercontent.com/Leo-Corporation/LeoCorp-Docs/master/Documentation/Images/LeoCorpLibrary/Annotation%202020-05-08%20135606.png)